New York City Workers’ Compensation Lawyers

 Evolving Workers’ Compensation Reform

-Attorneys Robert A. Koenigsberg and Maria Makis will carefully explain how the law affects injured workers in a variety of ways, such as:
+New York attorneys Robert A. Koenigsberg and Maria Makis will carefully explain how the law affects injured workers in a variety of ways, such as:

 Lifetime benefits are only available for those with permanent total disabilities.
 Payments will be based on a sliding scale and capped based on the number of payout years.